 Goodwill and Other Intangible Assets.
 The Company records goodwill and other indefinite-lived intangible assets in connection with various acquisitions of businesses and allocates the goodwill and other indefinite-lived intangible assets to its respective reporting units.
 The Company tests goodwill for impairment at least annually, in the fourth quarter, or on an interim basis if events and circumstances occur that would indicate it is more likely than not that the fair value of a reporting unit is less than the carrying value.
 To the extent that the carrying amount exceeds fair value, an impairment of goodwill is recognized and allocated to the reporting units.
 Judgment is required in the determination of reporting units, the assignment of assets and liabilities to reporting units, including goodwill, and the determination of fair value of the reporting units.
 The fair value of the reporting units was estimated using third party independent appraisals.
 The Company separately evaluates indefinite-lived intangible assets for impairment.
-As of June 30, 2020, the Company determined that goodwill was not impaired.
+As of September 30, 2020, the Company determined that goodwill was not impaired.

 Fair Value of Financial Instruments.
 The Company determines the fair values of its financial instruments based on a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The hierarchy is broken down into three levels based upon the observability of inputs.
 Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access.
 Level 2 inputs include quoted prices for similar assets and liabilities in active markets and inputs other than quoted prices that are observable for the asset or liability.
 Level 3 inputs are unobservable inputs for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
-In such cases, the level in the fair value hierarchy within which the fair value of the fair value fair value fair value is to the fair value may fall into different levels of the fair value hierarchy.
-In such cases, the level in the fair value hierarchy within which the fair value of the significant to the fair value measurement in its entirety.
+In such cases, the level in the fair value hierarchy within which the fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement in its entirety.
 The Company's assessment of the significance of a particular input to the fair value in its entirety requires judgment and considers factors specific to the asset or liability.